ole1986/centronic-py/README.md

 Run the `install.sh` script to install all necessary dependencies.
 The installer will also configure sudo to allow FHEM the execution of `centronic-stick.py` as current user.

-For those who are familar with the installation, the follow steps are required
+For those who are familar with the installation routine, the following steps are required

 * Install python3 pip
 * Install python3 module `pyserial` using python3 pip